American Oil is Under Assault by Coronavirus AND Saudi Arabia AGAIN (updated - 3-20-2020)

 4/22/16 - The above was written two weeks ago.
 Last week, the price of oil approached the top line.
 This week it "broke through" the "ceiling".
 When this happens, given the current "formation" (the pattern the two lines make), it implies there is a greater than average chance that the price of oil could reach $50, the next ceiling (the green line.
 Time will tell.

 5/28/16 - The price of oil is knocking at the door of the $50 ceiling.
-The probabilities say it will hit it and start back down toward the rising blue line.
+The probabilities say it will hit it and start back down toward the rising blue line (you will probably need to look back at earlier charts in the series).
 If it doesn't and instead breaks through the ceiling then two things happen; 1) the $50 ceiling becomes a $50 floor and 2) $60/bbl appears to be the next ceiling.
 (I need to look at older data to be sure.)

 6/18/16 - Oil broke through the ceiling briefly during the week by closing at a little over $51/bbl.
 I then quickly retreated and at one point dropped to $47 and change.
 At its current price of $48.26, it rests just above the floor of about $47/bbl.